 Vera Van Slyke was born in a rural town in New York State on July 9.

 Ludmila Prášilová, better known by her pet name Lida, was born in Prague, Bohemia (now the Czech Republic) on May 6.
 This event is referred to in both HftH and GIaG.

 The U.S. passed the Chinese Exclusion Act, significantly restricting immigration from China (and setting a precedent for placing strict restrictions on newcomers from almost all of Asia in 1917 and those from Eastern and Southern Europe in 1921 and 1924).
-A few years later, the Exclusion Act had a bearing on case Vera shared with her ghost-hunting mentor, Harry Escott.
+The Exclusion Act had a bearing on a case Vera shared with her ghost-hunting mentor, Harry Escott.
 The story-within-a-story is recounted in HftH (“Ghosts and Other Immigrants”).

 Harvard professor William James assisted in the formation of the American Society for Psychical Research.
 Soon afterward, the Society formed committees, including one for mediumistic phenomenon and another for apparitions and haunted houses.
 Years later, both of these topics became relevant to events surrounding James, as detailed in GIaG.